 ‘Business’ and ‘Intellectual Property’ are two closely knit terms.
-In fact, business is a process.
-The process involves ingredients, many of which form a part of intellectual property.
+In fact, business can be registered in many forms like private limited company, one person company or limited liability partnership etc. The process involves many ingredients, one such ingredient is intellectual property.
 Let us understand it in simple words.
 The first step of business creation involves innovation, designing, operating brands for products and services, trade names etc. Further, during the business development phase when the product or service is ready to be delivered, patents, trademarks, copyrights etc. become important which also form a part of IPR.

 Now that you have understood the close relationship between the two, it is important to realize that the utilisation of IP assets in business strategy is vital for the success of a business.
 It is a competitive environment and one needs to protect the manufacturing secrets, designs etc. to retain the customer’s loyalty and survive the entrepreneurial market.
 The knowledge of IP assets is necessary for the evolution of a product or service pertaining to the customer’s needs.